A Creative Leadership Program

 • The challenge is directly related to the outcome of a project you oversee; you’re responsible for the overall success or failure of the project.

-• Given the focus on gratitude in LeadLab 2025, the challenge is related to:
+• Given the focus on courage in LeadLab 2026, the challenge is related to:

-• Communication and / or interpersonal dynamics with your team.
+• Communication and / or interpersonal dynamics with your team (internal or external people involved in the project).

 • Communication and / or someone you need deliverables from.